My Early Years Through College

 This helped me change my irrational thoughts to positive ones and most importantly gave me a structured environment to practice behavioral activities (also known as exposures).
 We also kept each other motivated and accountable to work on our goals between meetings.

-In 2009, I created a MeetUp group that meets to this day – pre-covid, working on virtual meetings and small get togethers.
+In 2009, I created a MeetUp group that meets to this day pre-covid.
+I’m currently working on virtual meetings and creating small get togethers while restrictions are being lifted.
+I also host 2 other Meetup Groups.

 It is primarily a non-structured group with a mixture of new and continuing members that meets 1-2 times per month.
 Each time a newcomer attends, I feel a sense of renewal as I witness their first support group experience.